Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

 “A 'mechanic' deals more with driveline and suspension component replacement, while a 'technician' deals more with electrical diagnosis and identification of drivability complaints,” says Matt Wetterneck, shop foreman for BMW of Peabody in Massachusetts.

 Still, Wetterneck doesn’t get bothered when people use the words “technician” and “mechanic” interchangeably.
 “I personally do not take offense to being called a mechanic.
 Whether a person identifies as a mechanic or technician might give an insight into what kind of work [they] enjoy.”

 “The word ‘mechanic’ refers to someone who works with his or her hands, this day and age we have to do both.
 Although, now we require more technology use which relies on scan tools and database,” Cardoso says. “‘Technician’ is the term used nowadays because of it.”

 Yet, like Wetterneck, Cardosa isn’t bothered when someone calls him a mechanic.
 “I don’t react differently whether someone considers me a mechanic or a technician.
 The word ‘technician’ sounds more professional for what we do, but ‘mechanic’ is a word still used by the older generation.”

-At the end of the day, at Universal Technical Institute, we prefer the term automotive technician.
+At the end of the day, at Universal Technical Institute, we prefer the term automotive technician for those with the goal of becoming an auto tech.
 We recognize the level of knowledge and skill it takes to work on modern cars and trucks, and we believe that the term “technician” honors that level of professionalism.